kburchfiel/godot_cpp_3d_demo/README.md

 * My [C++-based Your First 2D Game tutorial (YF2DGC++)](https://github.com/kburchfiel/cpp_yf2dg_gd_4pt_6/tree/main)--which is based heavily on [a similar tutorial by J-Dax for Godot 4.3](https://github.com/j-dax/gd-cpp).
 (That tutorial was released under the BSD 3-Clause license; my copy is released under the MIT license.)

+* Also of note is Vorlac's GDExtension documentation, available at https://vorlac.github.io/gdextension-docs/getting_started/quick-start/ .
+I ought to give this document a thorough read at some point, as it should help clarify many points of confusion!

 ## Part 1: Initial setup